irensaywhen/iren-says-blog/_posts/Freelance/2018-08-20-freelance.md

 ---
 title: Post about freelance
 slug: post-about-freelance
-permalink: "/:slugified_categories/:title"
+permalink: '/:slugified_categories/:title'

 categories:
-  - Frontend Freelance
+  - freelance
 ---

 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.